-Some students didn’t even bother to pick up their pen to write a few words down, claiming it was too difficult.
-I’ll admit his music is tough and if I had been given the equivalent in Spanish I may have questioned my teacher but I would still try for the fun of it, especially after I repeated words to help them out.
+Some students’ didn’t even bother to pick up their pen to write a few words down, claiming it was too difficult.
+I’ll admit his music is tough and if I had been given the equivalent in Spanish I may have questioned my teacher but I’d still try for the fun of it, especially since I repeated words to help them out.
 Some were fully immersed, excited to be listening to music in class.
-The goal after all, is to get their brains active, hearing English albeit English rap to get them started for the day.
+The goal after all, is to get their brains active by hearing English, albeit English rap, to get them started for the day.
 Afterwards some students wanted to hear more Eminem but I also knew I had to cater to the students who had given up before trying with easier songs.
 I played several and watched them put pen to paper.
 When there was still 20 minutes left of class, I had them work with a partner and compare their words.

 Then I gave them a prompt: Write a story about anything using as many words between the two of you.
 It can be silly, serious, strange, stupid but they must write.
-Naturally they complained, at first and then got into it and then they had to do what most weren’t so excited about: Share.
+Naturally they complained at first and then got into it.
+Then they had to do what most weren’t so excited about: Share.

 One by one they shared their stories, mostly laughing at the absurd-ness of what they came up.
 I laughed along with them proud of their creativity within such a short amount of time.

 The beauty of this activity is it combines listening, writing and sharing.